nannau/omegaconf/docs/source/usage.rst

 OmegaConf.update
 ^^^^^^^^^^^^^^^^
-``OmegaConf.update()`` allows you to update values in your config using either a dot-notation or brackets to denote sub-keys.
+``OmegaConf.update()`` allows you to update values in your config using either a dot-notation, brackets, or an explicit list/tuple to denote sub-keys.

 The merge flag controls the behavior if the input is a ``dict`` or a ``list``.
 If ``merge=True`` true (the default), dicts and lists are merged instead of being assigned.